Can Tetras Live with Goldfish?

 When Can Tetras and Goldfish Live Together?

-Most people have discovered that putting tetras and goldfish together when they are small can work well.
+Putting tetras and goldfish together is possible when they are both small.
 However, goldfish are omnivores, and as they develop, you notice they possess some differences and behaviors from tetras.

-Therefore, tetras and goldfish can be kept together in the following events:
+Therefore, tetras and goldfish can be kept together in the following scenarios:

 1. At Four Months

-At this age, tetras can live together with goldfish since goldfish aren’t too big at 4 months to create a mess.
-They can’t feed on their partners, the tetras, at this early age.
+At this age, tetras can live with goldfish since the latter aren’t too big at 4 months to create a mess.
+They can’t feed on the tetras at this early age.

 However, as they get to 6 months, they begin to portray threatening behaviors, which becomes the best time to separate them.
-The goldfish should be removed and kept in big tanks and ponds since their bodies grow to be up to 2 inches long.
+The goldfish should be removed and kept in big tanks and ponds since their bodies grow up to 2 inches or longer.

-Goldfish are known to grow huge, with as long as 2 feet and short ones one inch.
-Therefore, small tanks threaten their growth since they are adaptive to extensive areas where they can quickly move freely and grow.
+Goldfish can grow up to 2 feet long.
+Therefore, small tanks inhibit their growth since they are adapted to large areas where they can quickly move freely and grow.

-Thus, as an owner, when you notice a reduced growth rate on goldfish, move them to large tanks or ponds.
+As an owner, when you notice a reduced growth rate on goldfish, move them to larger tanks or ponds.

 Which Fish Can Live with Goldfish?

-Luckily, if you feel the urge to put multiple types of fish together, here are the best fish that can live with goldfish:
+If you want to put many types of fish together, here are the best fish that can live with goldfish:

 Fish that can live with goldfishFish that can’t live with goldfish